Fort H. G. Wright

-Fort H. G. Wright was a United States military installation on Fishers Island in the town of Southold, New York, just two miles off the coast of southeastern Connecticut, but technically in New York.
+Fort H. G. Wright was a United States military installation on Fishers Island in the town of Southold, New York, two miles offshore from southeastern Connecticut.
 It was part of the Harbor Defenses of Long Island Sound, along with Fort Terry, Fort Michie, and (in World War II) Camp Hero.
-These forts defended the eastern entrance of Long Island Sound and thus Connecticut's ports and the north shore of Long Island.
+These forts defended the eastern entrance to Long Island Sound, as well as Connecticut's ports and the north shore of Long Island.
 The fort was named for Union General Horatio G. Wright, a former Chief of Engineers who was born in Clinton, Connecticut.

 The fort was first developed in the early 20th century and was active in the First and Second World Wars.
-After the Second World War, it was deactivated as a coast defense fort.
+Following the Second World War, it was deactivated as a coast defense fort.

 History

 Construction and armament

 Fort H. G. Wright was built as part of the large-scale Endicott Program, which recommended a comprehensive replacement of existing coast defenses.
 The forts were designed and built by the Army Corps of Engineers, the weapons were designed by the Army Ordnance Corps, and the forts were (by 1907) garrisoned by the Coast Artillery Corps.
 Fort H. G. Wright was the headquarters of the Coast Defenses of Long Island Sound (later Harbor Defenses).
 Construction of gun batteries at Fort H. G. Wright began in 1898.
 By 1906 the following batteries were completed: